quirinpa/vim.css/README.md

 **Commands** are usually the first letter of many of the classes of vim.css.
 They specify the category upon which to act, or what to do.

-Commands of a single letter usually relate to size of some sort.

-Sometimes commands have two letters, in this case they usually represent the category upon which to act followed by the operation to perform.
+Commands may have two letters.
+In this case they also specify the operation to perform.

-There are also commands that are meant to be combined with others.
+There are exemptions, commands of a single letter that perform operations, and ones that are meant to be combined with others.

 **Command parameters** use labels to specify values for commands.